PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 httpproxy.outbound.length              | Outbound tunnels length if keys is set.
 3 by default
 httpproxy.outbound.quantity            | Outbound tunnels quantity if keys is set.
 5 by default
 httpproxy.outproxy                     | HTTP proxy upstream out proxy url (like http://false.i2p)
+httpproxy.i2cp.leaseSetType            | Type of LeaseSet to be sent.
+1, 3 or 5.
+1 by default
+httpproxy.i2cp.leaseSetEncType         | Comma separated encryption types to be used in LeaseSet type 3 or 5

 ### Socks proxy